MatthiasNickles/diff-SAT/README.md

 case an increase of the threshold (specified with command line argument -t) should solve the problem.

-- delSAT doesn't require any assumptions about random event independence, but it can to some degree profit from probabilistic independence among variables using option maxBoostR (see sharedDefs.scala)
+- delSAT doesn't require any assumptions about random event independence, but it can to some degree profit from probabilistic independence among variables using option maxBurstR (see sharedDefs.scala)

 - delSAT is not designed as a tool for sampling from the _uniform_ (or a near-uniform) distribution over models, but it supports model set diversification with --solverarg "diversify" "true", and one can in principle associate arbitary probabiltities with individual models using cost functions.